De-registration and transition from Bachelor to Master

 - have not submitted the required documents (health insurance certificates, internships et cetera) within the time limits set.

-5. De-registration after finally failed exam or lost entitlement to take exams
+3. De-registration after finally failed examinations or lost entitlement to take exams

 If you have finally failed an exam or definitively lost the right to take the exam, you will be de-registered ex officio after the legal validity of the notice.